Run Better Growth Experiments with Qualitative and Quantitative Data

 Get a closer look at your audience

-Next, go beyond typical analytics—page traffic and bounce rate—and look at cohorts, or audience segments.
+Next, go beyond typical analytics—page traffic and bounce rate—and, or audience segments.
 Unlike general traffic information, cohorts can be broken into behavioral groups.
 Making cohort information more meaningful than general traffic, as the cohorts are tied to real-life behavior and actions.

 Your high-level analysis showed a sharp customer drop-off on day five of using your product, so you dig into cohorts and see who is actually dropping off.
 After looking at your n-day retention rate and cohorts who left by day five, you realize many of these customers weren’t using the social sharing feature in your app.
 Now your problem of people leaving after five days has a thread to pull at: driving the use of the social sharing feature.